rwang-z/STModule/vignette/STModule_tutorial.md

 - `loc_file`: path and file name of the spatial information

 - `high_resolution`: a boolean value to indicate spatial resolution of the data.
-  - `high_resolution = TRUE`: used for data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
+  - `high_resolution = TRUE`: used for data profiled by Slide-seq, Slide-seqV2, Stereo-seq, etc.
-  - `high_resolution = FALSE`: used for data profiled by 'ST', '10x Visium', etc. (default)
+  - `high_resolution = FALSE`: used for data profiled by ST, 10x Visium, etc. (default)

 - `gene_mode`: the way to select genes for the analysis.
   - `gene_mode = 'HVG'`: to use top highly variable genes selected by Seurat (default)